 Looking for More Best Openings for Beginners?

 As can be noted from the brief descriptions of the openings above, a common characteristic of all three best openings for beginners is that to a certain degree they are all “schemes.”

-Schemes are openings that can be played more or less automatically, without paying attention to what the opponent is doing.
+Schemes are openings that you can play more or less automatically, without paying attention to what the opponent is doing.